ammoryindub/Data-Science-Jurney/README.md

     print (Your support makes a difference!)

-the '' file is associated with
+the 'students_performance.csv' file is associated with '01_project_dsp'